tinymce/teach-rtc/README.md

 # Teach RTC
 This project aims to teach how to use the TinyMCE Real-Time Collaboration plugin.

-Real-Time Collaboration (RTC) allows multiple users edit a document simultaneously, while automatically combining their changes.
-This makes it easier for integrators who don't have to ensure the document is locked to avoid multiple users overwriting each other.
+Real-Time Collaboration (RTC) allows multiple users to edit a document simultaneously, while automatically combining their changes.
+This makes it easier for integrators since they don't need to lock the document to avoid multiple users overwriting each other.

 This repository shows the before and after stages of applying RTC to a simple